nuhmanpk/nanometrics/README.md

 ## Usage

 1. Open the Nano Metrics side panel
-2. Explore real-time system metrics and service information
+2. Always see real-time CPU, memory, and core load metrics
+3. Use checkboxes to enable/disable monitoring of additional services (MySQL, MongoDB, Redis, Docker, GPU, Battery, Network, etc.)
+4. Enable the 'Show Graph' checkbox to display a bar chart of CPU and memory usage
-3. Stay informed about your system's health
+5. Stay informed about your system's health and performance

 ## Contribution